McClure Arctic expedition: The Arctic reached

+On 8 August, McClure and Investigator made contact with local Inuit, who offered no news of Franklin, and were unaccustomed to seeing sailing ships.
+As the crew made their way along the coast east of Point Barrow, they left message cairns at each landing site and occasionally traded with local Inuit.
+However, they did not obtain any news about Franklin.

-Contact was made with several groups of local Inuit near Point Warren near the Mackenzie River, one of which reported the death of a European.
+Contact was made with several groups of Inuit near Point Warren near the Mackenzie River, one of which reported the death of a European.
 It was soon determined not to be a member of Franklin's party, but that of an overland expedition of Sir John Richardson two years earlier.
 The ice to the north remained impenetrable, but they made Franklin Bay to the west by 3 September amid much wildlife in air and sea.
 After sighting an extent of Banks Island, claiming it as "Baring Land", a brief land exploration was made, presumably the first.
 A rock formation at a prominent cape was named Nelson Head on 7 September after its imagined resemblance to Lord Nelson.
 The coast was followed in hopes of access to the north.

 Periods of good progress were made, until a wind change caused the ice to close in around Investigator on 10 September just as they had discovered a route of some promise, the Prince of Wales Strait.
 Their progress through the ice was deliberate and slow, aided at times by the use of ice anchors and saws.
 Daily temperatures were now around 10 F. By 16 September, they had reached 73°10'N, 117°10'W, logged as her most advanced position.
-Just short of Barrow's Strait, the rudder was unshipped and winter preparations were begun.
+Just short of Barrow's Strait, the rudder was unshipped and winter preparations began.
 A year's worth of provisions were brought on deck in anticipation of the ship being crushed by the pack ice.
 The dangerously drifting pack finally ground to a halt on 23 September.